Eureka Rebellion: Fortification of the Eureka lead

-However, the location of the stockade has been described as "appalling from a defensive point of view," as it was situated on "a gentle slope, which exposed a sizeable portion of its interior to fire from nearby high ground."
-A detachment of 800 men, which included "two field pieces and two howitzers" under the commander in chief of the British forces in Australia, Major General Sir Robert Nickle, who had also seen action during the 1798 Irish rebellion, would arrive after the insurgency had been put down.
+The location of the stockade has been described as "appalling from a defensive point of view", as it was situated on "a gentle slope, which exposed a sizeable portion of its interior to fire from nearby high ground".
+A detachment of 800 men, which included "two field pieces and two howitzers" was under the commander in chief of the British forces in Australia, Major General Sir Robert Nickle.
+Nickle himself, who had seen action during the 1798 Irish rebellion, arrived after the insurgency had been put down.
+In 1860, Withers stated in a lecture that "The site was most injudicious for any purpose of defence as it was easily commanded from adjacent spots, and the ease with which the place could be taken was apparent to the most unprofessional eye".

 At 4 am on the morning of 1 December, the rebels were observed to be massing on Bakery Hill, but a government raiding party found the area vacated.
-Again Rede ordered the riot act read to a mob that had gathered around Bath's Hotel, with mounted police breaking up the unlawful assembly.
-Raffaello Carboni, George Black and Father Smyth meet with Commissioner Rede to present a peace proposal.
-Rede is suspicious of the chartist undercurrent of the anti-mining tax movement and rejects the proposals as being the way forward.
+Again, Rede ordered the riot act read to a mob that had gathered around Bath's Hotel, with mounted police breaking up the unlawful assembly.
+Raffaello Carboni, George Black and Father Smyth met with Rede to present a peace proposal.
+Rede was suspicious of the Chartist undercurrent of the anti-mining tax movement and he rejected the proposals.

-The rebels sent out scouts and established picket lines in order to have advance warning of Rede's movements.
-Messengers were dispatched to other mining settlements, including Bendigo and Creswick, requesting reinforcements for the Eureka Stockade.
-The "moral force" faction, led by Humffray, withdrew from the protest movement the previous day as the men of violence moved into the ascendancy.
-The rebels continued to fortify their position as 300-400 men arrived from Creswick's Creek to join the struggle.
-Carboni recalls they were: "dirty and ragged, and proved the greatest nuisance.
-One of them, Michael Tuohy, behaved valiantly."
-The arrival of these reinforcements required the dispatch of foraging parties, leaving a garrison of around 200 men behind.
-Teddy Shanahan, a merchant whose store on the Eureka lead had been engulfed by the stockade, said the rebels immediately became very short on food, drink, and accommodation and that by the evening before the battle:
+The rebels sent out scouts and established picket lines in order to have advance warning of Rede's movements and a request for reinforcements to the other mining settlements.
+The "moral force" faction had withdrawn from the protest movement as the men of violence moved into the ascendancy.
+The rebels continued to fortify their position as 300-400 men arrived from Creswick's Creek, and Carboni recalls they were: "dirty and ragged, and proved the greatest nuisance.
+One of them, Michael Tuohy, behaved valiantly".
+Once foraging parties were organised, there was a rebel garrison of around 200 men.
+Amid the Saturday night revelry, low munitions, and major desertions, Lalor ordered that any man attempting to leave the stockade be shot.